Kernix13/markdown-cheatsheet/README.md

 | :--------------------------------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------------------------: |
 | <img src="https://kernixwebdesign.com/wp-content/uploads/2022/01/graphic-design-tips.jpg" width="200px" align="right"> | <img src="https://kernixwebdesign.com/wp-content/uploads/2022/01/graphic-design-tips.jpg" width="200px" align="left"> |

-I don't know of another method to get images on a row other than using a table.
-Note that the actual href values are to my website but they are linking to github and are links that pen in a new page (???)Here is the image with a `title`, and a `<div>` tag with `align="center"` though you could use `align="right"` as well:
+IT appears if you want to get 2 or more images/graphics on a row, you need to put them in table cells or nest them in `<span>` tags.
+Note that the actual href values are to my website but they are linking to github and are links that open in a new page.
+Here is the image with a `title`, and a `<div>` tag with `align="center"` though you could use `align="right"` as well:

 <div align="center"><img src="https://kernixwebdesign.com/wp-content/uploads/2022/01/graphic-design-tips.jpg" width="200px" title="Image example"></div>